salvadordf/CEF4Delphi/README.md

   64bit -> http://opensource.spotify.com/cefbuilds/cef_binary_3.3282.1732.g973997f_windows64.tar.bz2

 CEF4Delphi was developed and tested on Delphi 10.2 Tokyo and it has been tested in Delphi 7, Delphi XE and Delphi 10.
+CEF4Delhi includes VCL and FireMonkey (FMX) components.

 For more information about CEF4Delphi visit : https://www.briskbard.com/index.php?lang=en&pageid=cef